Donmark2k/leaderboard/README.md

 To install this project in your local machine use

-- Goto the terminal in Visual Studio code by pressing `ctrl '`
+- Goto the terminal in Visual Studio code by pressing `ctrl + '`
 - Install the project dependencies by typing: `npm install` in the terminal.

 ### Usage
 To run the project, execute the following command:

-- In visual studio terminal type `npm start` then the project will open on your browser "http://localhost:3000".
+- In visual studio terminal type `npm run start` then the project will open on your browser "http://localhost:3000".

 ### Run tests

-- `npx stylelint "/*.{css,scss}"**`: To test css code
+- `npx stylelint "/*.{css,scss}"**` : To test css code
-- `npx stylelint "**/*.{css,scss}" --fix`: To fix some CSS errors if found.
+- `npx stylelint "**/*.{css,scss}" --fix` : To fix some CSS errors if found.
 - `npx eslint .` : To test Eslint Report
-- `npx eslint . --fix`: To fix some JS errors if found
+- `npx eslint . --fix` : To fix some JS errors if found

 ### To test the application